utsa-lib-cedish/mapbox-layers/README.md

 ## Get React working

 As helpful as Vite is, we aren't going to use its file contents.
-Go ahead and delete all the contents of the `src` folder.
+We'll go ahead and delete all the contents of the `src` directory.

 ![delete src contents](markdown-images/prepare-project-1.png "deleting contents of the src directory")

-In the public folder, delete the `icons.svg` file.
-I also delete the `eslint.config` file because this file causes strict error checking which I find a bit overwhelming.
-That's a matter of preference.
+In the public folder, we'll delete the `icons.svg` file.
+I also delete the `eslint.config` file because this file causes strict error checking, which I find a bit overwhelming.
+That's a matter of personal preference.

 ![delete src contents](markdown-images/prepare-project-2.png "deleting the icons and eslint files")

-Now create a file called `main.jsx`.
+Now we'll create a file called `main.jsx`.
 Inside this file create the following content:

 ```jsx
 import React from 'react';